Josef Gangl: Posthumous honors

 Gangl was posthumously honoured as a hero of the Austrian resistance.
 A street in Wörgl is named after him.
 Additionally, a small memorial was crafted in his honor with an engraving on it, detailing Gangl's joining of the local resistance and freeing of the captives kept at Castle Itter.
 He is referred to as "Sepp Gangl" on this memorial, and it states that he "died a hero's death at 35 years of age."

+In October 2021, a commemorative plaque in his honor was affixed at the Bundeswehr Karlskaserne in Ludwigsburg—where he himself once served.

 In popular culture

 A song by the Swedish metal band Sabaton, "The Last Battle", is about the fight in the Tyrolean Alps.

-Gangl's likeness is used in the WWII Grand Strategy game Hearts of Iron 4, where his portrait is sometimes used to depict 'generic' Field Officers.